ArthurChatton/CausalCookbook/README.md

 ## Inverse-probability-weighting

-Next, we illustrate the recipe provided in Box 2.
+Next, we illustrate the recipe provided in Box 4.

-In the first step, we need to fit the nuisance model g(C), *i.e.*, the propensity score.
+In the first step, we need to fit the nuisance model e(C), *i.e.*, the propensity score.
 (Here, we do know how the data were generated, so this step is easy—if we were using actual data, we would first need to decide which covariates to include and how to precisely model the action)